jaruiz/vhdl_samples/README.md

 =================

-This repository contains VHDL code samples meant to be shown to potential employers; they are not fit for any generally useful purpose.
+This repository contains VHDL code samples meant to be shown to potential employers; unless you are one, this repository is unlikely to interest you.

-The source for each module includes some implementation and usage details so I will not repeat that information in thie readme file.
+The source for each module includes some implementation and usage details that I will not repeat in this readme file.

 Modules